-The Ford Government wants to ramp up the greenhouse gas pollution from Ontario’s gas-fired power plants by more than 300% by 2025 and by more than 400% by 2040.
+The Ford Government wants to ramp up the greenhouse gas pollution from Ontario’s gas-fired power plants by 375% by 2030 and by more than 600% by 2040.

-To help fuel this massive increase in fossil fuel electricity and climate threatening pollution, the provincial government recently purchased 3 gas plants (for $2.8 billion), and Enbridge hopes to build a new pipeline through Hamilton to import fracked gas from the U.S.
+To help fuel this massive increase in fossil fuel electricity and climate threatening pollution, the provincial government recently purchased 3 gas plants (for $2.8 billion), and plans to increase imports of fracked gas from the U.S. and western Canada.

-Ontario is set to throw away close to a third of the greenhouse gas reductions it achieved by phasing out dirty coal thanks to a power plan built around ramping up gas-fired generation to replace the output of the Pickering Nuclear Station (scheduled to close in 2024).
+Ontario is set to throw away close to half of the greenhouse gas reductions it achieved by phasing out dirty coal thanks to a power plan built around ramping up gas-fired generation to replace the output of the Pickering Nuclear Station (scheduled to close in 2024).

 Fortunately, there is a better way to keep our lights on.
 We can meet our 2030 climate target and lower our electricity bills by phasing-out our gas-fired power plants by 2030 and embracing lower cost and cleaner options.

 Here is how we can avoid a huge gas pollution increase: